-81 3/25/2022 WHAM Coalition Still ambiguity regarding when each of the "good, better best" engagement categories would be required and associated points awarded for each link Support (p.12) for an example of clear and effective ways to communicate requirements and associated points for community engagement across a spectrum.
-82 3/25/2022 WHAM Coalition We request that outreach budgets from previously awarded projects be made publicly available to inform new applicants of what was previously approved.
-We also request that these documents be provided in a standalone and easy to find location to reduce burdens on applicants looking for these documents.
-Outreach budgets should be publicly available as a standalone document to inform new applicants link 83 3/25/2022 WHAM Coalition Integration Across WHAM: Establish processes to collaborate early with other funding programs to evaluate opportunities and maximize Nature-Based Solutions that may achieve multi-sector benefits in addition to SCWP objectives.
-Establish processes to collaborate early with other funding programs to evaluate opportunities and maximize NBS link
+81 3/25/2022 WHAM Coalition Strengthening We applaud the inclusion of Table 2.
+Best practices for conducting outreach and engagement in the document.
+Still ambiguity regarding when each of the "good, better best" Community However, there is still ambiguity regarding when each of the three categories would be required and what engagement categories would be required and associated points Engagement and associated points would be awarded for each.
+See the ISI/Envision LD1.3 information included in this guidance awarded for each link Support (p.12) for an example of clear and effective ways to communicate requirements and associated points for community engagement across a spectrum.
+82 3/25/2022 WHAM Coalition Strengthening We request that outreach budgets from previously awarded projects be made publicly available to inform new Outreach budgets should be publicly available as a standalone Community applicants of what was previously approved.
+We also request that these documents be provided in a standalone document to inform new applicants link Engagement and and easy to find location to reduce burdens on applicants looking for these documents. link Support 83 3/25/2022 WHAM Coalition Programming of Integration Across WHAM: Establish processes to collaborate early with other funding programs to evaluate Establish processes to collaborate early with other funding Nature Based Solutions opportunities and maximize Nature-Based Solutions that may achieve multi-sector benefits in addition to SCWP programs to evaluate opportunities and maximize NBS link objectives.